History of Seattle: World War I and after

 In 1910, Seattle voters approved a referendum to create a development plan for the whole city.
 However, the result, known as the Bogue plan, was never to be implemented.
-The unused plan had at its heart a grand civic center in Belltown and the Denny Regrade connected to the rest of the city by a rapid transit rail system, with a huge expansion of the park system, crowned by a total conversion of 4000 acre Mercer Island into parkland.
+The unused plan had at its heart a grand civic center in Belltown and the Denny Triangle connected to the rest of the city by a rapid transit rail system, with a huge expansion of the park system, crowned by a total conversion of 4000 acre Mercer Island into parkland.
 However, the plan was defeated by an alliance of fiscal conservatives who opposed such a purportedly grandiose plan on general principles and populists who argued that the plan would mainly benefit the rich.

 Growth during this 1910s was almost all in lumber and maritime industries.
 With the Atlantic a scene of belligerency, World War I increased Pacific maritime trade and caused a boom in shipbuilding, there was very little growth in new industries.
 When the war ended, economic output crashed as the government stopped buying boats, and there were no new industries to pick up the slack.
 Seattle stopped being the place of explosive growth and opportunity it had been for two consecutive decades.

 After the war, Western Washington was a center of radical labor agitation.
 Most dramatically, in 1919, a dispute over post-war lowering of waterfront wages spread to become the Seattle General Strike.
 The Industrial Workers of the World played a prominent role in the strike.
 Seattle mayor Ole Hanson became a prominent figure in the First Red Scare, and made an unsuccessful attempt to ride that backlash to the White House in an unsuccessful bid for the Republican nomination for the presidential election of 1920.